mingzehuang/latentcor/README.md

   * [Yoon G., Müller C.L. and Gaynanova I. (2021).
 “Fast computation of latent correlations” *JCGS*](https://doi.org/10.1080/10618600.2021.1882468). **Approximation method of computation**, see [vignette](https://mingzehuang.github.io/latentcor/articles/latentcor.html) for details.

+## Statement of need
+No R software package is currently available that allows accurate and fast correlation estimation from mixed variable data in a unifying manner.
+The popular `cor` function within R package `stats` [@team2013r], for instance, allows to compute Pearson's correlation, Kendall's $\tau$ and Spearman's
+$\rho$, and a faster algorithm for calculating Kendall's $\tau$ is implemented in the R package `pcaPP` [@croux2013robust].
+Pearson's correlation is not appropriate for skewed or ordinal data, and its use leads to invalid inference in those cases.
+While the rank-based Kendall's $\tau$ and Spearman's $\rho$ are more robust measures of association, they cannot directly be used as subsitutes for statistical methods that require Pearson correlation as input (e.g., graphical model estimation [@yoon2019microbial]).
+The R package `polycor` [@fox2019poly] is designed for ordinal data and allows to computes polychoric (ordinal/ordinal) and polyserial (ordinal/continuous) correlations based on latent Gaussian model.
+However, the package does not have functionality for zero-inflated data, nor can it handle skewed continuous measurements as it does not allow for copula transformation.
+The R package `correlation`
+[@makowski2020methods] in the `easystats` collection provides 16 different correlation measures, including polychoric and polyserial correlations.
+However, functionality for correlation estimation from zero-inflated data is lacking.
+The R package `mixedCCA` [@yoon2020sparse] is based on the latent Gaussian copula model and can compute latent correlations between continuous/binary/zero-inflated variable types as an intermediate step for canonical correlation analysis.
+However, `mixedCCA` does not allow for ordinal data types.
+The R package `latentcor`, introduced here, thus represents the first stand-alone R package for computation of latent correlation that takes into account all variable types (continuous/binary/ordinal/zero-inflated), comes with an optimized memory footprint, and is computationally efficient, essentially making latent correlation estimation almost as fast as rank-based correlation estimation.

 ## Installation

 To use `latentcor`, you need to install [`R`](https://cran.r-project.org/).
 To enhance your user experience, you may use some IDE for it (e.g. [`RStudio`](https://www.rstudio.com/)).